+Second semester; lectures three hours; three credits.
 The nature of law.
 Law and justice.
 Might and right.
 Sources of law.
 Development of the idea of law and the state in ancient, medieval, and modern times.
 Interdependence of legal philosophy and cultural evolution.
-(See Department of Philosophy, page 118)
+(See Department of Philosophy, page 140.)
 Legal Bibliography.
 Mr. Lewis.

 First semester; lecture one hour; one credit.
 Legal Ethics.

 First semester; lecture one hour; one credit.
 Legal History.
 Mr. Foltin.

+First semester; lectures three hours; three credits.
 Law among the primitives.
 The law of ancient Eastern cultures; of Greek democracy and of the Roman Empire.
 Canon Law.
 Medieval and modern law in Italy, Germany, and France.
 The legal history of England.
 Negotiable Instruments.
+Mr. Woodbridge.
+First scmester; lectures three hours; three credits.
 Procedure I-II.

-Continuous course; lectures five hours; five credits each semester.
+Continuous course; lectures five hours; five creats each semester.